BlutudlutMC/mc-server-installer/README.md

 ## Installation
 RUN THE SCRIPT WITH SUDO PREVILEGES
 For Minecraft Version 1.17.1 (I will ad other versions soon!)
-Just simply type in `curl https://raw.githubusercontent.com/BlutudlutMC/mc-server-installer/main/latest.sh | bash` Wait and follow the promts.
+Just simply type in `curl -Lo mcserverinstall.sh https://raw.githubusercontent.com/BlutudlutMC/mc-server-installer/main/latest.sh && bash ./mcserverinstall.sh`
+Wait and follow the promts.
 You are done!
 # OTHER INFOS